indikagamage/Mage-SMS---SMS-notification-and-SMS-marketing-for-Magento/README.md

 MODULE FEATURES:
 - Send text messages to customers or administrators during various events in your Magento store.
 System also automatically recognizes your custom order statuses!
-- Activation/deactivation of all events independently on each other. – Customization of SMS text for all events, possibility to use variable fields.
+- Activation/deactivation of all events independently on each other.Customization of SMS text for all events, possibility to use variable fields.
 - Multi-lingual versions of SMS text (If you ship your goods worldwide, you can notify your customers in each country in their national language)
 - Multi-store support.
 - Multiple admin support (useful for large online stores with more administrators, who have separate responsibilities).